cutthroat78/Leaving-Cert-Notes/subjects/english/texts/macbeth/character-analysis.md

 Macbeth's marriage seems to collapse and the two are not together following the banquet scene, he speaks of what must be done for "mine own good", the marriage is all but over and Macbeth who once relied heavily on his wife now relies more and more on the witches.
 Macbeth gains confidence having visited the witches and asking for advice, he believes he is all but invincible for only a man not born of woman can kill him, something that seems impossible and that his reign will end when Birnam wood marches to Dunsinane hill.
 This new found confidence in his reign leads to Macbeth becoming even more violent and tyrannical.
 He enacts revenge on Macduff by having his wife and children murdered, indicating that no one not even innocent women and children are safe under his rule.

 Even when faced with the news that forces have arrived from England to Dunsinane hill.
 He continues to have faith in the prophecy.

+While this is happening Macbeth is also informed by Seyton, that Lady Macbeth is dead, Macbeth's response reminds us of his humanity.
+It highlights the importance of his wife to him.
+"She should have died hereafter
+Tomorrow, and tomorrow, and tomorrow,
+Creeps in this petty pace from day to day"

+Modern English translation of quote: (She should have died later and that he wishes he had another tomorrow with his wife, that all the tomorrows he had with her creeped in and were wasted without realising that they were numbered)

+Macbeth relies on the witches prediction even when his soldiers are forced to surrender.
+He engages in combat with Macbeth confident that he is invincible but Macduff informs him of his birth, "Tell thee Macduff was from his mother's womb
+Untimely ripped."

+Macbeth faced with his demise ultimately surrenders to his fate and declares that he will fight to his death once again reminding us of his bravery and honour.

+The once valiant, honourable and brave Macbeth was corrupted by ambition and then power, which ultimately led to his isolation, decent into tyranny, paranoia, madness and finally his death.
+The one somewhat redeeming quality of Macbeth is the love and respect he showed for his wife.

+## Lady Macbeth

+## Macduff

+## Banquo

+## The Three Witches